-Top news: Five workers from Bengal shot dead by suspected militants in Kashmir
+Top news: EU lawmaker visiting Kashmir says delegation was kept away from ‘some people’

 Kashmir: Five migrant workers shot dead by militants in Kulgam, one injured

-Suspected militants on Tuesday killed five migrant labourers and injured one in Kulgam district of Jammu and Kashmir on Tuesday.
+Terrorists on Tuesday killed five migrant labourers and injured one in Kulgam district of Jammu and Kashmir on Tuesday.
 All the labourers are believed to be from Murshidabad in West Bengal.
-The militant attack came on the same day that a group of right-wing parliamentarians from the European Union visited Srinagar, and interacted with local residents.
+The terrorist attack came on the same day that a group of right-wing parliamentarians from the European Union visited Srinagar, and interacted with local residents.
 There have been a number of attacks on civilians after India abrogated the special status of Jammu and Kashmir under Article 370 of the Constitution on August 5.

 Sujith Wilson death: Madras HC raps Tamil Nadu government for ignoring rules about borewells